-XIV.
-Flag Pulling
+14) Flag Pulling

-- a.
-A legal flag pull takes place when the ball carrier is in full possession of the ball. - b.
-Defenders can dive to pull flags, but cannot tackle, hold or run through the ball carrier when pulling flags. - c.
-It is illegal to attempt to strip or pull the ball from the ball carrier's possession at any time. - d.
-If the payer's flag inadvertently falls off during the play, the player is down immediately upon possession of the ball and the play ends. - e.
-A defensive player may not intentionally pull the flags off of a player who is not in possession of the ball. - f.
-Flag Guarding is an attempt, by the ball carrier, to obstruct the defender's access to the flags by stiff arming, dropping the head, hand, arm or shoulder, or intentionally covering the flags with the football shirt. - g.
-If a defensive player brings an offensive player to the ground a 5-yard penalty will be added to the end of the run.
+- a) A legal flag pull takes place when the ball carrier is in full possession of the ball. - b) Defenders can dive to pull flags, but cannot tackle, hold or run through the ball carrier when pulling flags. - c) It is illegal to attempt to strip or pull the ball from the ball carrier's possession at any time. - d) If a player's flag inadvertently falls off during the play, the player is down immediately upon possession of the ball and the play ends. - e) A defensive player may not intentionally pull the flags off of a player who is not in possession of the ball. - f) Flag guarding is an attempt by the ball carrier to obstruct the defender's access to the flags by stiff arming, dropping the head, hand, arm or shoulder, or intentionally covering the flags with the football jersey.

-XV.
+15) XVI.
 Formations

-- a.
-Offense must have a minimum of one player on the line of scrimmage (the center) and up to four players on the line of scrimmage (7 vs 7 must have at minimum three players (the center and two flankers/receivers all are eligible on the line of scrimmage and up to six players on the line of scrimmage).
-The quarterback must be off the line of scrimmage. - i.
-One player at a time may go in motion 1-yard behind and parallel to the line of scrimmage. - ii.
-No motion is allowed towards the line of scrimmage. - b.
-2. Offensive players must come to a complete stop for one second before the ball is snapped unless he/she is the only player in motion. - i.
-Movement by a player who is set or a player who runs toward the line of scrimmage while in motion is considered a False Start. - ii.
-The center must snap the ball with a rapid and continuous motion BETWEEN his/her legs to a player in the backfield, and the ball must completely leave his/her hands. - iii.
-Bunch formations are allowed however the inside receivers must be no closer than 3 yards from the center.
+- a) Offense must have a minimum of one player on the line of scrimmage (the center) and up to four players on the line of scrimmage.
+The quarterback must be off the line of scrimmage. - i) One player at a time may go in motion 1-yard behind and parallel to the line of scrimmage. - ii) No motion is allowed towards the line of scrimmage. - b) Offensive players must come to a complete stop for one second before the ball is snapped unless he/she is the only player in motion. - c) Movement by a player who is set or a player who runs toward the line of scrimmage while in motion is considered a false start. - d) The center must snap the ball with a rapid and continuous motion between his/her legs to a player in the backfield, and the ball must completely leave his/her hands. - 16) XVII.
+Unsportsmanlike Conduct (Penalty is 10 yards and loss of down)